javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 st.number_input("Beta",key="A")
 ```

-Jeamlit will see that as a new widget because of the label change.
+Javelit will see that as a new widget because of the label change.
 The key `"A"` will be considered part of the widget labeled `"Alpha"` and will not be attached as-is to the new widget labeled `"Beta"`.
-Jeamlit will destroy `st.session_state.A` and recreate it with the default value.
+Javelit will destroy `st.session_state.A` and recreate it with the default value.

 If a widget attaches to a pre-existing key when created and is also manually assigned a default value, you will get a warning if there is a disparity.
 If you want to control a widget's value through `st.session_state`, initialize the widget's value through `st.session_state` and avoid the default value argument to prevent conflict.